-2 The unfunded liability contribution for the investment (gain)/loss during the year prior to the valuation date is 20% of the "full" annual requirement due to the 5-year ramp.
-Increases to this amount that occur during the ramp period will be included in line c) in future years.
+The unfunded liability contribution for the investment (gain)/loss during the year prior to the valuation date is 20% of the "full" annual requirement due to the 5-year ramp.
+Increases to this amount that occur during the ramp period will be included in line c) for each of the next four years.